Reang: Dance and music

-them, late maniram reang is the founder of naisingpara hojagiri dance group.
+them.
+Late Maniram Reang is the founder of Naisingpara Hojagiri Dance Group.

-hojagiri is more popular in tripura than other states.
+Hojagiri is more popular in Tripura than other states.
 Hojagiri dance is one of Tripura's most famous dances.
 The dance is done at the HOJAGIRI Festivals, also known as Laxmi Puja, which take place on the full moon night after Durga Puja.
-Generally after the third day of Dashera.
+Generally after the third day of Dasherra.
 On this day, the Goddess Mailuma (Laxmi) is revered and adored with great devotion.
 The dance is done by solely women, who form teams of four to six.
-The Riang clan of Tripuri people performs this dance with great skill.
-The male members sing the lyrics and play the Kham (Traditional Drum), Sumui.
+The Reangs performs this dance with great skill.
+The male members sing the lyrics and play the Kham (traditional drum), and Sumui (traditional flute).
 In addition, the women comprise the chorus team in the singing ensemble.
 The lyrics are basic, but the dance is unparalleled to the lyrics of Hojagiri dance.
 This dance requires substantial training and rehearsals.
 It's a sluggish hip and waist moving dance.
 The Hojagiri dance pattern takes around 30 minutes to complete.
 This dance demonstrates the entire Huk or Jhum growing process.
 To some extent, it resembles Hukni dance, although the pace and sequence are completely different.
 This dance is world-famous and has been included in several international folk culture programs.

-Sh.
-Satya Ram Riang is a Tripuri hojagiri dancer.
-He had dedicated his life to the development of Hojagiri dance, and he had built a school where he taught young people how to perform one of the Riang tribe's most famed and famous dance.
-Sh.
-Riang was received the Sangeet Natak Academy Award by the Government of India for his tireless efforts to conserve and promote the Hojagiri dance in India and internationally.
+Shi Satya Ram Riang is the Hojagiri dancer and trainer.
+He had dedicated his life to the development of Hojagiri dance, and he had built a school where he taught young people how to perform one of the Reang tribe's most famed and famous dance.
+Shi Riang received the Sangeet Natak Academy Award by the Government of India for his tireless efforts to conserve and promote the Hojagiri dance in India and internationally.